Introduction

 Alanine Dipeptide

 The classic starting point for protein folding studies.
-Small methyl side chain makes it simple but not trivial.
+The small methyl side chain makes it simple but not trivial.

 Glycine Dipeptide — Maximum Flexibility